Living Room Update

 There was no dedicated office space in this house and I didn’t want to use the guest room as an office.
 All our friends had plans to visit us at some or other time, and I needed the guest room to always be ready for guests.
 That left the strange open space at the front of the house as the only option.

 The area had two wide but narrow windows up high, which gave me enough space for a desk below.
 The windows were covered with very outdated and dark curtains.
 I took them down and decided to not replace them with anything else.
+They were too high for anyone to look in and besides, we didn’t have any neighbors on that side either.
 Later, when we added two kittens to our “farm family”, this became their favorite world/bird-watching spot.

 Office Nook